adtzlr/felupe/docs/quickstart.md

 ![FElupe](https://raw.githubusercontent.com/adtzlr/felupe/main/docs/images/undeformed_mesh.png)

 ## Field
 In a second step fields may be added to the Region.
 These may be either scalar or vector-valued fields.
 The nodal values are obtained with the attribute `values`.
 Interpolated field values at quadrature points are calculated with the `interpolate()` method.
-Additionally, the displacement gradient w.r.t. the undeformed coordinates is calculated for every quadrature point of every element in the region with the field method `grad()`.
+Additionally, the displacement gradient w.r.t. the undeformed coordinates is calculated for every quadrature point of every cell in the region with the field method `grad()`.

 ```python
 displacement = fe.Field(region, dim=3)